 Career Tech Charter High School Pilot Class of 2016-2017

 Career Tech High School is a public school in the Lincoln County School District.
 We are located in Lincoln City in the City Hall Building.
-We are a high school with 9-12 grade, have 52 students, and 11 teaching staff members (great ratio).
+We are a high school with 9-12 grade, have around 50 students, and 11 teaching staff members.

-The Program: Coastal Drone Academy is a Science, Technical, Engineering, Aviation and Math (STEAM) extension program within Career Tech Charter High School in Lincoln City, Oregon.
+Coastal Drone Academy is a Science, Technical, Engineering, and Math (STEM) extension program within Career Tech Charter High School in Lincoln City, Oregon.
 Coastal Drone Academy’s full name is the Natural Resource Management and Marine Service Program as it was reviewed and approved by the State of Oregon Department of Education, as an Oregon Career and Technical Education (CTE) program.
-It is in its second year, we have registered a dozen student pilots..
-We are licensed and approved to teach what we call drone ecology, a unique combination of aviation and oceanography.
-Our classroom is over 363 miles of Oregon coastline much of it only accessible by drone.
-Here are some of the program’s recent projects and a description of the program as presented at the national conference of the National Marine Educators Association. https://vimeo.com/225518258
+It is in its second year, we have already trained over 40 student pilots and given them dozens of hours of commercial flight time.
+We are licensed and approved to teach marine science by entering the US airspace with unmanned aerial vehicles to do it.
+We combine marine science, education, and science concepts to do it.
+For each aspect we use a nationally recognized curriculum.

 College Credit for Coastal Drone Academy Courses